Herman Ipsen Lund

 Herman Ipsen Lund (August 22, 1890 – June 30, 1981) was a Danish-American boat builder and designer known for his sailboats and powerboats.

 Personal life

 Lund was born on the island of Bornholm, Denmark in 1890.
 His father.
 Mathias Lund, was captain of the three-masted schooner, Veset, sailing between Denmark and ports in England, Sweden, and Russia.

 Lund apprenticed to a boat builder at age 14 in his native Denmark.
 At age 18, he moved to Erie, Pennsylvania, where he obtained a boat-building job.
 At age 21, he and his uncle, Hans Hansen, founded Hansen & Lund Boatbuilders.

-Lund's training allowed him to transfer lines from half-hull models onto the full-sized project, a skill not universal among other builders.
+His training allowed him to transfer lines from half-hull models onto the full-sized project, a skill not universal among other builders.
 Lund extended this skill to create his own designs, which comprised half the boats he built.
 He became widely recognized.